 5 – Cost of platzkart (place in a carriage without compartments) | 6 – Supplement for class of ticket above platzkart| 7 – Number of people travelling on the ticket | 8 – Type of passenger | 9 – From/To | 10 – Bed number | 11 – Passport number and name (entered when purchased in Russia) | 12 – Total cost of ticket | 13 – Tax and service fee | 14 – Date of arrival | 15 – Arrival Time (note that Moscow time is used on all train tickets throughout Russia)

-No multi stopover tickets are sold.
+No multi stopover tickets are sold – travel A to B and get on and off at will.
 Each sector (before and after each break in the journey) requires a separate ticket.

 FAST TRAIN (skory poezd) – trains are numbered from 1 to 160.

 Relatively comfortable and fast trains with minimum stops – only the larger stations.

 More convenient arrival and departure hours – depart at night, arrive at morning for the main destinations.
 Average speed – 70-90 km/h

 FAST TRAIN with a theme name (firmeny poezd)

 The same as above, but with cleaner carriages and potentially more courteous attendants.
 Ticket prices on these trains are higher than the others.

 Examples include the Rossiya travelling between Moscow and Vladivostok; the Krasnaya Strella or Red Arrow between Moscow and St Petersburg.
 Average speed – 60 km/h

 PASSENGER TRAIN (passazhirsky poezd) – trains numbered from 170 to 870.